LuisEVT/LuisEVT/README.md

 ### 🌱 Current Project(s):

 * Investigate the cost-effectiveness of social distancing and testing control measures in reducing deaths due to COVID-19.
-* Continue working on the Data Science Career Track on Codecademy.
+* Continue working on the Data Science with Python on DataCamp.